Lunariz/Perimortem/readme.txt

 Looking for the game?
 Play Perimortem here: http://bit.ly/22NkHj7

 The Goal
-Perimortem was created during a 48 hour gamejam organised by DGDARC at the University of Utrecht.
+Perimortem was created during a 24 hour gamejam organised by DGDARC at the University of Utrecht.
-The theme of the gamejam was 'Time is over before you know it' In a competition against 7 other teams, Perimortem came on top and was declared the winner of the gamejam!
+The theme of the gamejam was 'Time is over before you know it'.
+In a competition against 7 other teams, Perimortem came on top and was declared the winner of the gamejam!

 The Team